 How often should orthodontic wax be applied?

 You can apply it as often as needed, but most dentists recommend changing your dental wax every one to two days.
-You should also know that food particles can stick to dental wax and cause bacterial buildup.
+Food particles can stick to dental wax and cause bacterial buildup.
 Ideally, you should change it every day after you’ve had your evening meal.